HumanDataModel/humandatamodel.github.io/example.markdown

 The `SenstaionGenerator` below leverages the data injected to HDM instances.
 It the following preprocessed data (Sensations) into higher abstraction level Sensations: `proxemic_devices` and `facebook_friends`.
 The former is based on preprocessed Bluetooth Signal Strangeth Indicators (RSSI) where the device identifiers have been replaced with human-friendly names (e.g., bob@iphoneSE) and the strangth with values: Immediate, Nearby, Far, etc. This all preprocessing is done by the `Analysis Component` of the HDM framework by using the information provided in the users' `SeedFiles`.

+The second argument, `facebook_friends` is also fetched by the instance.
+In the `SenstaionGenerator` it is used to form `social_proximity_set` sensation to indicate which (Facebook) friends and devices are nearby.

 {% highlight js %}